kirkbalop/readme-gen/ExampleREADME.md

   ## Installation

-  *Steps required to install project and how to get the development environment running:*

   Don't forget to install correctly

   ## Usage

-  *Instructions and examples for use:*

   It's for connecting runners with buddies who are also probably runners